 Farm notebook | Bardomus

-Interesting facts on our olive tree cultivation and the production of our extra virgin olive oil for the harvest year 2018.
+Interesting facts on our olive tree cultivation and the production of our extra virgin olive oil.

 - Due to the fast temperature changes before the beginning of the flowering period, this year, the amount of blossoms has been rather scarce.
 Therefore, this season's harvest amount will decrease compared to last season.
 This won't affect, however, the quality of the olives.